Self awareness is a measure of intelligence in the animal kingdom.

 Initially, the chimps (who had never seen a mirror before) made threatening gestures at their reflections.
 But eventually they began to use the mirror for self-directed responding behaviors, like grooming hard-to-see places, picking their noses, making faces and blowing bubbles at themselves.

-Although gorillas generally fail the mirror test, one specific gorilla named Koko has passed it.
+Although most gorillas fail the mirror test, one specific gorilla named Koko has passed it.
 Koko is famously known as the "talking" gorilla, recognizing more than 1,000 words in American Sign Language and 2,000 words in spoken English.

 Born in 1971 in San Francisco Zoo, Koko is the subject of a groundbreaking science experiment to determine the true intelligence of gorillas.
 Although she can’t vocalize like a human, she can understand spoken words and communicate her thoughts and feelings with hand signals.